nakayama-kazuki/202x/threejs/en/readme.md

 <img width='300' src='https://pj-corridor.net/images/ix-figure.png' />

-I often create PowerPoint slides using a lot of simple illustration (<a href='https://lydesign.jp/n/n3aa55611b347'>This is a blog article</a> written in Japanese about simple illustration), but finding copyright-free stick figure materials to paste on slides can be a hassle.
+I often create document using a lot of simple illustrations in PowerPoint slides (<a href='https://lydesign.jp/n/n3aa55611b347'>This is a blog article</a> written in Japanese about simple illustration), but finding copyright-free stick figure materials to paste on slides can be a hassle.
 So, I decided to develop my own.
 Feel free to use them in your slides as well.

 - <a href='https://pj-corridor.net/stick-figure/stick-figure.html'>Stick Figure (Joint Operation Posing)</a>
 - <a href='https://pj-corridor.net/stick-figure/rubber-figure.html'>Rubber Figure (Bend and Stretch Posing)</a>